sberrevoets/scottberrevoets.com/content/2025-08-20-managing-code-deprecations-ios.md

 replaces an old one that's used in 50+ places, I don't know what OS version to specify because it's not related to OS-specific system APIs.
-It's more important to think about how to manage the existing call sites, which in most cases means I accepting the 50+ instances, ensuring it doesn't grow any further, and working with the team to migrate them over time.
+It's more important to think about how to manage the existing call sites, which in most cases means accepting the 50+ instances, ensuring it doesn't grow any further, and working with the team to migrate them over time.

 Annotating the old class with `@available(*, deprecated)` would immediately